architectcodes/tomek.wiszniewski.cc/source/_posts/how-css-unit-tests-helped-us-move-fast.md

 [in-a-nutshell.B1]: http://devdocs.io/dom/window/getcomputedstyle "window.getComputedStyle – on DevDocs"
 [in-a-nutshell.B2]: https://github.com/inuscript/sort-specificity "Sort css selector for specificity – inuscript/sort-specificity"

-Warm thanks for Ossi Hanhinen and Barboros Can Konar for reading a draft of this article and suggesting improvements.
+Warm thanks for Ossi Hanhinen, Barboros Can Konar and Scott Corgan for reading through previous versions of this article and suggesting improvements.

 If you’ve got any comments, ideas you’d like to share or critical thoughts, don’t hesitate to leave a comment below or give me a shout at [@tomekwi_](https://twitter.com/tomekwi_).